WebXDAO/WebXDAO.github.io/README.md

 </div>
 ```

-2. Acces it to localhost:8080/blog/
+2. Access it to localhost:8080/blog/

 ## Alpine JS